tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Scene/index.md

 The components added to this object are:

 - [*Camera component*](https://docs.unity3d.com/Manual/class-Camera.html) - the basic component that ensures the functionality of the camera as a device in *Unity* that capture and display the world to the player.
-- [*HDAdditionalCameraData* (script)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@13.1/api/UnityEngine.Rendering.HighDefinition.HDAdditionalCameraData.html) - additional component that holds [*HDRP*](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@16.0/manual/index.html) specific parameters for camera.
+- [*HD Additional Camera Data* (script)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@13.1/api/UnityEngine.Rendering.HighDefinition.HDAdditionalCameraData.html) - additional component that holds [*HDRP*](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@16.0/manual/index.html) specific parameters for camera.
 This Component should be added automatically together with [*Camera component*](https://docs.unity3d.com/Manual/class-Camera.html).
 - [*Audio Listener*](https://docs.unity3d.com/Manual/class-AudioListener.html) - it receives input from any given [*Audio Source*](https://docs.unity3d.com/Manual/class-AudioSource.html) in the scene and plays sounds through the computer speakers.
 - *Follow Camera* (script) - a script to ensure that the [*Camera component*](https://docs.unity3d.com/Manual/class-Camera.html) follows the moving `EgoVehicle`